dcdorukcengiz/python_meets_R/python_meets_R.md

 The trick here is that we need to have State and Month as separate columns, not as index.
 So, pandas users should be careful.
-I personally prefer “transform” and “agg” functions in python, though it can be avoided with the use of sum method.
+I personally prefer “transform” and “agg” functions in python, though one can use the sum method.

 ``` python